Using Sports Card Price Guides to Find the Real Value of Your Collection

 Far and away, the simplest and most accurate method for determining the current value of your sports cards is to look at completed eBay auctions.
 Registered users have basic access to completed auction data, free of charge.
 This is a fantastic resource for seeing just how much your sports cards are worth on the open market.

 Making use of this information is as easy as it is inexpensive.
 After entering a specific card, set, or product in the search box, click the "Completed Listings" box on the left side of the screen.
 This will bring up a listing of all completed auctions from the last 90 days.
 Listings are included for both completed sales and those that didn’t sell.
+You can further narrow to only sold items.

 Book Value vs. eBay Value